 Read on for a deep dive into each of the main elements of a video marketing strategy.

-Ready to plan your 2019 strategy?
+Ready to plan your video strategy?
 Download your free video marketing kit and get started!Download Now

-In order to know whether you’ve actually achieved what you’re setting out to accomplish with your video marketing strategy, you need to set measurable goals.
+In order to know whether you’ve actually achieved what you’ve set out to accomplish with your video marketing strategy, you need to set measurable goals.

 Content intelligence platform Conductor recommends defining marketing goals for both revenue and your brand.

 Revenue-based goals focus on things like increasing lead form inquiries while brand goals involve things like growing a higher quality email list, driving more blog traffic, or capturing Google answer boxes for targeted keywords.

 Brand goals can be just as important as revenue ones because they help position you for future success and often take into account qualitative feedback.

 The sky’s the limit!
 Just keep in mind what goals video is best suited to meet—it can often be used to help you achieve your existing marketing goals.

 Joe Pulizzi, Founder of the Content Marketing Institute, recommends you start your content marketing strategy with a mission statement.
 It’s helpful to have one of these for your video strategy too, because it gives your team an easy-to-remember purpose to rally around.

 Your mission should be a simple, one-line statement that answers the following questions: